ArajuNepal/Literary_Evolution_of_Robert_Louis_Stevenson_-_Natural_Language_Processing_Based_Exploration/README.md

 # Digging for Treasure using NLP

 Analysing two standalone novels by an author to understand the evolution of the author's writing style using NLP in R programming language.
+This project processes the novels "Treasure Island" and "Catriona" using techniques such as text cleaning, tokenization, word frequency analysis, topic modeling, and visualisations.

 ## How to run the code
 1. Clone this repository of download the ZIP file.